labexp/osmtracker-android/CONTRIBUTING.md

  - For running the **unit tests** no emulator or device is needed, just run
 	 - `$ ./gradlew test`
  - Now just wait for gradle to run the tests for you, it'll show the results of which tests passed or failed when it's finished

+## Translations
+OSMTracker is translated using Transifex (see the [wiki](https://github.com/labexp/osmtracker-android/wiki/Translating)).
+To update translations:
+* Create a python3 virtual environment: `$python3 -m venv .venv` (.venv folder is already added to gitignore file).
+Remember the virtualenv activates with the command `$source .venv/bin/activate` and deactivates with `deactivate`.
+* Install Transifex CLI Client following the instructions in [this page](https://docs.transifex.com/client/installing-the-client#installing-on-macos-and-linux).
+* Execute `(.venv) $ tx pull --minimum-perc 1` to get the updated translations with at least 1% of completeness.